 Take a Look at a Few Real Stories

-These people made an uneducated choice to use appearance and performance enhancing drugs.
-They tell you honestly how APEDs use has affected their lives and how they wished they had not begun to use at all.
+The people on the following pages made an uneducated choice to use APEDs.
+They tell you honestly how APEDs use has affected their lives, and how they wished they had not begun to use at all.